Physics Outreach

 The Flipped Science Fair (FSF) flips the traditional science fair format on its head: middle school student judges evaluate graduate students and postdocs presenting their current research.
 Middle school students learn about cutting-edge research from real Yale scientists in a small-group setting, with plenty of opportunities to ask questions and participate in hands-on demonstrations.
 The presenters learn to tailor their research pitch to a general audience, with emphasis on keeping things exciting, understandable, and relevant.
 Our partnership with Pathways to Science, Yale’s coordinated STEM outreach infrastructure, enables long term tracking of student outcomes to measure the FSF’s effectiveness.
 Flipped Science Fair was inspired by the Kid’s Judge Neuroscience Fair at UPenn. | Contact: sciencediplomats@gmail.com | Program Website |

-The mission of Girls’ Science Investigations is to motivate, empower, and interest girls in sixth, seventh, and eighth grade in developing the skills they need to pursue careers in science.
+The mission of GSI is to motivate, empower, and interest students in sixth, seventh, and eighth grade in developing the skills they need to pursue careers in science.
 University students and professors act as mentors and provide a context for exploring and understanding the various disciplines of science through hands-on activities in a laboratory environment.
-Through student scientific-engagement and parental awareness, Girls’ Science Investigations strives to close the gap in science found between males and females today. | Contact: allison.culbert@yale.edu | Program Website |
+Through student scientific-engagement and parental awareness, Girls’ Science Investigations strives to close the gap in science found between males and females today.
+GSI was founded in 2007 as Girls’ Science Investigations to close the gender gap in science.
+All are welcome to attend and volunteer. | Contact: allison.culbert@yale.edu | Program Website |

 ![]() Yale OpenLab |